opentensor/developer-docs/docs/chain-rel-notes.md

 ### Enhancements

+- **Change in the emission schedule**: To reduce the chain bloat, we are changing the emission schedule.
+The new emission schedule will be once every 24 hours (7200 blocks).
+The keys will continue to accumulate the emissions at every tempo as usual.
+With this new emission schedule, staking returns are auto-compounded every 24-hours (7200 blocks).

+    **Elaboration**: Every time the [`emit_inflation_through_hotkey_account`](https://github.com/opentensor/subtensor/blob/1332d077ea73bc7bf40f551c7f1adea3370df2bd/pallets/subtensor/src/block_step.rs#L217) function is executed on-chain, it increases the size of the chain state.
+The chain currently runs this function every epoch, thereby significantly contributing to the chain bloat.
+To mitigate the above chain bloat issue, the OTF will make a change so that the above emit_inflation_through_hotkey_account function runs once every 20 epochs (every 7200 blocks), instead of every 360 blocks.
+As a result, this will reduce the chain bloat by a factor of 20.

+- **Single tempo delay**: We are introducing a single tempo delay between when you increase your stake and begin accumulating the corresponding staking returns.
+In specific, if you increased your stake during any block in the current tempo, you will start accumulating your staking returns only in the next tempo.
+For example, if you stake at tempo=0, then you will not receive any staking returns for this tempo=0.
+Your stake will only start to accumulate returns starting at tempo=1.

-- **New proxy types**: Added new proxy types for finer-grained control.
+- **New proxy types**: Added the transfer proxy type in two flavors for finer-grained control.
 This allows for separate proxies for small and large sum transactions.

 - **Sensible runtime logging**: Reduced the amount of logging and clarified the reduced output.

 ### Fixed issues

-- **Neuron pruning based on registration date**: Neurons are now pruned starting from the oldest registered first.
+- **Better neuron pruning**: A neuron with the worst pruning score is pruned first, but if multiple neurons have the same worst pruning score, then the oldest registered neuron is pruned first.

 ## Mainnet 1.2.3